Rebun13/RoadsAndLibraries/README.md

 ## Description

 Determine the minimum cost to provide library access to all citizens of HackerLand.
-There are cities numbered from _1_ to _n_.
+There are _n_ cities numbered from _1_ to _n_.
 Currently, there are no libraries and the cities are not connected.
 Bidirectional roads may be built between any city pair listed in _cities_.
 A citizen has access to a library if:

 - Their city contains a library.
 - They can travel by road from their city to a city containing a library.